Longines VS Oris

-Both of these brands manufacture excellent watches and we are often asked questions like: “What’s better, Oris or Longines?”.
-T answer these questions properly one needs to consider the context of the question because it can mean many different things.
+Both of these brands manufacture excellent quality watches but we are still often asked questions like: “What’s better, Oris or Longines?”.
+You can literally search for hours in hopes of finding an answer that will satisfy you from all the watch addicts on online forums and Twitter.
+However, to really answer these questions properly, one needs to consider the context of the question because it can mean many different things to many different people.
 For example:

 (Click on any of the questions below to jump to the answer section.)

-That said, let’s address each of these questions to give you a better picture of how you can compare Oris VS Longines watches to see which is better for you and your unique needs.
+That said, let’s make a case and address each of these questions to give you a better picture of how you can compare the two watchmakers to see which is better suited for you and your unique needs.
 Shall we?

 In the watchmaking industry, this is called ‘chronometry’ which is defined as the science of accurate time measurement.
 The Swiss Institute of Chronometry (known by its original French name ‘Controle Officiel Suisse des Chronomètres’) or COSC for short is the industry standard for testing movements to ensure high precision.